Danny-Devs/gitlify/docs/user_requirements.md

 ## Overview

-This document outlines the features and capabilities required by users of the Gist of Git application.
+This document outlines the features and capabilities required by users of the Gitlify application.
 These requirements have been gathered through user interviews, competitive analysis, and market research to ensure the application meets the needs of its target audience.

 ## User Personas